 In addition to information on the frequency of particular behavioral incidents reported to the state, the SESIR also includes counts of the number of behavioral incidents that are reported to law enforcement.
 Incidents are considered reported to law enforcement if an official action was taken by a school-based law enforcement or other law enforcement officer.
 Such official actions could include assigning a case number, filing a report, conducting an investigation, issuing a civil citation, or making an arrest.
-Importantly, the category of reported to law enforcement does not necessarily include incidents in which school personnel merely consulted with or notified law enforcement are also categorized by the same four level system, ranging from severe (Level 1) to less severe (Level 4) infractions.
+Importantly, the category of reported to law enforcement does not necessarily include incidents in which school personnel merely consulted with or notified law enforcement.
+As with the behavioral incidents, the behavioral incidents reported to law enforcement are also categorized by the same four level system, ranging from severe (Level 1) to less severe (Level 4) infractions.
 This report used both the overall number of incidents reported to law enforcement as well as the number by level (1-4) as outcomes.
 For district-level analysis, the number of incidents was aggregated to the district level.